 Keep in mind that the primary purpose of the two layers of the Home Dance Studio Subfloor system is to provide proper support and cushioning for your marley dance floor.

 If you chose to use the layers of this flooring for something other than a dance floor, it's easy to turn it back into its normal form as a professional dance studio floor.
 Simply put the layers back together, just as you did with the original installation, and you're ready to use it as a dance floor once again.
 All of the layers of the dance studio subfloor are easy to install, disassemble and reinstall.

 Ships via ground service or freight delivery for larger orders.

 Please review our shipping disclaimer.

-I received the Adagio Vinyl flooring for my top layer and the vinyl tape.
+Q: I received the Adagio Vinyl flooring for my top layer and the vinyl tape.
 I understand how to tape the pieces together, but I am unsure of what to tape it to on the sides?
-I purchased the foam mats and the court floor tile.
 So do I tape the vinyl to the court flooring or the cement?

-Will the plastic tiles remain in place once they are put on top of the foam mats?
+Q: Will the plastic tiles remain in place once they are put on top?
 The concern is if the Marley is being taped to the tiles, what is to stop it from moving around, especially if this is not installed wall-to-wall.

 Q: Does this price include both layers.
 Can these layer be bought separately?

 Q: We are looking for a dance floor to install in our upstairs bonus room.
 We want something that is safe for her since she will be spending many hours on the floor dance and also something that will help keep the noise of her dancing from being so loud the room below the dance area.